cobyC/klory.github.io/_posts/2018-02-04-first-post.md

 ---
-title: Try to write blogs
+title: Try to take paper reading notes
 ---

 First post as a start point.